pushpad/pushpad-python/README.md

 `current_user_id` is an identifier (e.g. primary key in the database) of the user currently logged in on your website.

-When a user clicks the link is sent to Pushpad, automatically asked to receive push notifications and redirected back to your website.
+When a user clicks the link is sent to Pushpad, asked to receive push notifications and redirected back to your website.

 ## Sending push notifications